productteams/brightworkers/site/content/products.md

 heading: What we offer
 description: >-
   Everything to keep your boat beautiful all year long.
+pricing:
+heading: MAXIMUM BEAUTY subscriptions
+  description: >-
+    We make it easy to keep your boat beautiful.
+Choose a subscription plans to keep your boat at Maximum Beauty.
+We are at your doorstep whenever you need a touch-up.
+Contact us about more details and payment info.
+ plans:
+    - description: Perfect for the boat owners who likes to have their boat looking the best all year long.
+      items:
+        - visit by restorer for touch-up once per month
+        - Exterior or Interior"
+        - One or two visits a month"
+      plan: Small
+      price: '50'
+    - description: 'Great for small boat owners, owners who use their boat a lot'
+      items:
+        - visit by restorer on demand
+        - Exterior & Interior
+        - Up to 4 different visits per month
+      plan: Big
+      price: '100'
+    - description: Great for Boat owner who uses their boat a lot.
+      items:
+        - Visit by restorer Whenever you need
+        - Exterior & Interior
+        - Unlimited visits
+      plan: Premiere
+      price: '200'
 intro:
   blurbs:
     - image: /img/products/LaXsYKWtQLysZeRs34tEBQ.jpg